uggla/cloud_native_app/README.md

     The feature or fix requested can come from the opensource project.

 *Note*: A complex feature or bug fix could be delivered several times, improving the application between each delivery.
-Your customer do not require this to be delivered just once.
+Your customer does not require this to be delivered just once.
 They prefer to see changes frequently.
   But the overall application service must not be impacted by such update.